Spain's Digital Nomad Visa (International Teleworker Visa) - A Complete Guide

 What are the general requirements for Remote Employees to apply for the Digital Nomad Visa (DNV)?

-- Work experience: The applicant must hold an undergraduate or postgraduate degree or have at least 3 years of work experience in his/her current field of activity.
+Holding an undergraduate or postgraduate degree or have at least 3 years of work experience in current field of activity.

 What are the general requirements for Self-Employed Professionals to apply for the Digital Nomad Visa (DNV)?